 Here at Bamboo, we prefer measurable outcomes, and that’s why we’re a growth agency!

 While some agencies might have a team of creatives intent on dreaming up the next big award-winning campaign, the creatives at a growth agency tweak, re-think, and test creative to squeeze value out of every penny possible.
 “Growth agency” is essentially a name for an organization that combines talents like paid social, user acquisition, creative services, and more to deliver growth-oriented results to clients.

 Hiring a growth agency is an important decision.
 Even more important than a regular employee hire because you’re partnering with a whole new team of people who you haven’t vetted and entrusting them with core operations and the financial future of your business.
+You may want to look at getting HRIS Software for when you do hire people as it may help you immensely when organizing.
 For that reason, you want to make the most of the interview and consideration phase when bringing in a growth agency.
 While there are standard questions you’d want to ask any potential partner, there are more specific questions that apply to growth agencies that you’ll absolutely want to touch on and we’ve put together the 7 most important ones when interviewing prospective partners.

 1. Why choose a growth agency instead of a specialized agency (like social or design)?

 Even if you already know the answer to this one (Hint: Top growth agencies can deliver value far beyond what a specialized agency would), the answer a candidate gives can be quite telling.
 True growth agencies (not those moonlighting under a self-assigned title!) understand not only how the ad and marketing industries work, but also evaluate the broader landscape from all perspectives in order to provide solutions and strategies for all business KPIs.
 This can include everything from auditing the industry and competitors, to mapping out user flows and building (and refining) customer personas, and even to optimizing spend and operational resources across different activities.